 Defining motivation is often hard because it is usually the combination of things.
 We can call it the ‘intense desire’.
 Many people face the mental blockage of thoughts when they need motivation.
 This is bad, but there are many ways for that negative blockage to disappear, and here are a few advices on how you can do it.

 As we said earlier, media and society have often negative thoughts.
 Be sure to filter out the negativity.
 Start watching only positive things on the TV if it is possible.
-With your deadlines, you don’t need the unesessary drama.
+Even a household show about kitchen faucet reviews is better than crimes and terrorism news.
+With your deadlines, you don’t need the unnecessary drama.
 Reduce your information intake.
 By doing this, more of your positive thoughts and actually useful information can get to your mind.
 It is advisable to be vigilant on being selective about the things that surround you and keep it positive as much as possible.
+START SMALL

 Start from something that you didn’t even think that it could be a goal.
 Like for example take out the trash can, or walk the dog, or go visit someone.
 Never start something big and expect quick results.
 This will only filter in the disappointment when that something isn’t done the way you wanted it to be done.
 Small things are doable.
 Start with small doable things and gradually raise up the challenge.
 Even the big tast will seem small.
 Glass is not half empty – it’s half full.

 There is a story that I tell to all my executive coaching clients.
 It’s an old story.
 One you heard as a child.
 A hare and a tortoise decided to race.
 The hare had the potential, but the tortoise had the discipline.
 As the hare stopped for a break, the tortoise went past him and […]